If you worked in any of these countries, you could be due a Tax Refund

 As an example, if you spent 2023 on a working holiday in Canada, you must file your 2023 taxes between February and April 30, 2024.

-But if you miss the deadline, keep in mind that you can file your taxes and claim your refund 10 years back.
+But if you miss the income tax return filing deadline, keep in mind that you can file your student tax return and claim your refund 10 years back.

 The good news is, if you are due a Canada tax refund, you can go back 10 years when claiming your entitlements.